gatsbyjs/gatsby/docs/blog/2017-02-21-1-0-progress-update-where-came-from-where-going/index.md

 ## What is Gatsby

-Gatsby combines the fast performance of static websites with the powerful abstractions, tools, and clientside capabilities of the webapp world.
+Gatsby combines the fast performance of static websites with the powerful abstractions, excellent tools, and clientside capabilities of the webapp world.

+It is a general purpose data-centric web framework and has been successfully used for a wide variety of sites including blogs, marketing sites, documentation sites, and ecommerce.

 It wraps three of the most popular web app tools in a cohesive website
 framework: